-You pay After the calendar year deductible Infertility services Infertility is a disease defined by the failure to conceive a pregnancy after 12 months or more of timed intercourse or egg-sperm contact for women under age 35 (six (6) months for women age 35 or older).
-50% of Plan Allowance Testing for diagnosis and surgical treatment of the underlying cause of infertility.
-Not covered: All charges Any assisted reproductive technology (ART) procedure or services related to such procedures, including but not limited to in-vitro fertilization, gamete intra-fallopian transfer (GIFT), zygote intra-fallopian transfer (ZIFT), and intra-cytoplasmic sperm injection or Artificial insemination (AI): intravaginal insemination (IVI) intracervical insemination (ICI) intrauterine insemination (IUI) or Any charges associated with care required to obtain ART services (e.g. office, hospital, ultrasounds, laboratory tests, etc); and any charges associated with obtaining sperm for any ART procedures.
-Services provided in the setting of ovulation induction such as ultrasounds, laboratory studies, and physician services.
-Services and supplies related to the above mentioned services, including sperm processing Services associated with cryopreservation or storage of cryopreserved eggs and embryos (e.g, office, hospital, ultrasounds, laboratory tests etc) The purchase of donor sperm and any charges for the storage of sperm; the purchase of donor eggs and any charges associated with care of the donor required for donor egg retrievals or transfers or gestational carriers (or surrogacy); all charges associated with a gestational carrier program for the covered person or the gestational carrier; Reversal of voluntary, surgically-induced sterility sterilization surgery. • Treatment for infertility when the cause of the infertility was a previous sterilization with or without surgical reversal Injectable fertility drugs, including but not limited to menotropins, hCG, GnRH agonists, and IVIG Infertility treatment when the FSH level is 19 mIU/ml or greater on day 3 of menstrual cycle.
-The purchase, freezing and storage of donor sperm and donor embryos.
-Cost of home ovulation predictor kits or home pregnancy kits Drugs related to the treatment of non-covered benefits
+Benefit Description You pay After the calendar year deductible Infertility services Infertility is a disease defined by the failure to conceive a pregnancy after 12 months or more of timed intercourse or egg-sperm contact for women under age 35 (six (6) months for women age 35 or older).
+50% of Plan Allowance • Testing for diagnosis and surgical treatment of the underlying medical cause of infertility.
+Not covered: All charges • Any assisted reproductive technology (ART) procedure or services related to such procedures, including but not limited to in-vitro fertilization, gamete intra-fallopian transfer (GIFT), zygote intra-fallopian transfer (ZIFT), and intra-cytoplasmic sperm injection (ICSI) or Artificial insemination (AI): - intravaginal insemination (IVI) - intracervical insemination (ICI) - intrauterine insemination (IUI) or • Any charges associated with care required to obtain Artificial Insemination or ART services (e.g. office, hospital, ultrasounds, laboratory tests, etc); and any charges associated with obtaining sperm for any Artificial Insemination or ART procedures. • Services provided in the setting of ovulation induction such as ultrasounds, laboratory studies, and physician services. • Services and supplies related to the above mentioned services, including sperm processing • Services associated with cryopreservation or storage of cryopreserved eggs and embryos (e.g, office, hospital, ultrasounds, laboratory tests etc) • The purchase of donor sperm and any charges for the storage of sperm; the purchase of donor eggs and any charges associated with care of the donor required for donor egg retrievals or transfers or gestational carriers (or surrogacy); all charges associated with a gestational carrier program for the covered person or the gestational carrier; • Reversal of voluntary, surgically-induced sterility sterilization surgery. • Treatment for infertility when the cause of the infertility was a previous sterilization with or without surgical reversal • Injectable fertility drugs, including but not limited to menotropins, hCG, GnRH agonists, and IVIG • The purchase, freezing and storage of donor sperm and donor embryos. • Cost of home ovulation predictor kits or home pregnancy kits • Drugs related to the treatment of non-covered benefits • Infertility services that are not reasonably likely to result in success